Noziop/holbertonschool-hbnb/part3/README.md

 - And more supernatural features!

 ## Authors 👻
-Created with love and dark magic by Fassih
+Created with love and dark magic by Fassih & his many personnalities.

 *Happy Haunting! 🦇*